Fairness and promptness in Muller formulas: Introduction

+In Section~\ref{subsec:witness}, we prove a \emph{small witness property}.
+This notion, in some sense, efficiently stores data about the existence of counter-examples, and results in a $\conp$ procedure.

-Our second contribution is to show that the complexities for universal and fair model checking for this fragment are the same.
-In order to obtain this, we show that universal and fair model checking for this fragment cannot be separated, c.f.
-Theorem~\ref{thm:ufeq}.
-This latter observation can be intuitively explained by the fact that if a system is a fair model for some pLTL Muller formula, then any run, including those with measure 0, have to satisfy the formula, c.f.
-Lemma~\ref{lem:ufeq}.
+Our second contribution is to show that the fair model checking problem for this fragment does not need to be studied separately as it coincides with the universal model checking problem, cf.~Thm.~\ref{thm:ufeq}.
+Indeed we prove that if a system is a fair model for some pLTL Muller formula, then every path must satisfy the formula.

+Further, we note that prompt Muller formulas may sometimes require ``too much'' from a system.
+In particular it is possible for a system to violate a specification during an \emph{initial} phase of the execution, but once it enters a \emph{steady regime} the specification might be satisfied.

+Our last contribution is to address this issue by introducing the \emph{initialized Muller} fragment for pLTL.
+This fragment expresses the fact that a system should satisfy a specification in the long run, \textit{i.e.}~we ignore the finite initialization phase.
+This vision is inspired from \emph{prefix independent} specifications.
+Such specification are only interested in the asymptotic behavior of a system.
+For instance, \emph{parity, Rabin, Street, Büchi} are all $\omega$-regular specifications whose satisfaction is independent of any finite prefix~\cite{BK08}.
+Not only do these specifications seem to be more suited to real life applications, they also in general enjoy nice properties, especially in the probabilistic setting, cf.~\cite{Chatterjee07, GimbertH10, GimbertK14}.
+We also mention results~\cite{BruyereHR16,Chatterjee0RR15} where prefix independence has been considered in a setting rather close to ours, and there again they exhibited well behaved properties~\cite{BrihayeDOR20}.

-Our third contribution is to show that the complexity of universal and fair model checking for the prefix independent Muller Formula fragment differ.
-The universal model checking is again $\conp$-complete, but we give a \emph{quadratic} time algorithm solving the fair model checking problem for this fragment.
+In our case, we show that the fair model checking of prompt Muller formulas is more tractable on initialized formulas: the universal model checking is still in $\conp$, but there exists a polynomial time algorithm solving the fair model checking problem for this fragment.